Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 1. More visual weight

 First off, you get more visual weight to your search listings.
-Comparing a regular listing to one with all of the extra data means that you could double the size of your product’s page in the search results.
+Comparing a regular listing to one with all of the extra data means that you could increase the size of your product’s page in the search results.

 2. Better quality traffic that converts